 According to the Insurance Institute for Highway Safety (IIHS), large trucks could weigh 20 or 30 times more than some passenger vehicles.

 If you or a loved one has been involved in a truck accident, you may be suffering from physical, emotional, or financial damages.
 At the Law Offices of Anidjar & Levine, we can fight for fair compensation on your behalf.
-Contact us today at 1-888-587-9581 to request a free consultation or contact our truck accident lawyer.
+Contact us today at (800) 747-3733 to request a free consultation or contact our truck accident lawyer.